CorpSouth/CorpSouth-Atomic/README.md

 "Useful" pertaining to me first and foremost, appealing to lazy workflow where tinkering isn't high on the list of priorities.

-Packages have either been removed to trim things down and reduce redundancy, or to be replaced with alternatives, such as flatpaks.
+Packages have either been removed to trim things down and reduce redundancy, or to be replaced with alternatives (such as flatpaks).
 Less is more.

 > NOTICE: "Removing" packages doesn't uninstall nor delete them from the image, rather "disables" them.